What is Holochain?¶

 - Relations between entries are created with links, making the DHT more like a graph database than a relational database.

-- Currently, you can’t perform column-based or relational queries like you can with SQL, although limited querying functionality can be built with entries and links.
+- Currently, you can’t perform column-based or relational queries like you can with SQL, although querying functionality can be built with entries and links.
 We intend to build more indexing and querying features in the future.

 - Data is held by the users of the app on their own devices.